ncatlab/nlab-content/pages/7/7/3/8/8377/content.md

 * [RedPRL](http://redprl.org/): An experimental proof assistant for a [[cubical type theory|cubical]] variant of computational type theory.

-* [[prototype CLF|Prototype CLF]]: A tentative design for a modern, minimalistic variant of Nuprl's logic, with an emphasis on internally reflecting the semantic judgments.
+* [[CompLF|Prototype CompLF]]: A tentative design for a modern, minimalistic variant of Nuprl's logic, with an emphasis on internally reflecting the semantic judgments.

 ## Related entries